TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-examples.md

     where `XXX` is a project number which can be found in [ETAIS](https://etais.ee) as `Effective ID`.

-- By default, **upon node failure job will be automatically resubmitted to the queue** with the same job ID and that will truncate the previous output.
-To avoid this add the following two lines into `.bashrc` file by command:
+- By default, **upon node failure, the job will be automatically resubmitted to the queue** with the same job ID and that will truncate the previous output.
+To avoid this, add the following two lines into the `.bashrc` file by command:

     ```bash
     cat <<EOT > .bashrc